Captain America: Brave New World: Box office

 Captain America: Brave New World grossed $200.5 million in the United States and Canada, and $214.6 million in other territories, for a worldwide total of $415.1 million.
 Deadline Hollywood reported that the film needed to earn $425 million worldwide to break even, taking into account the reported production budget of $180 million as well as marketing costs.
+Feige attributed the film's low box-office performance to the absence of Steve Rogers actor Chris Evans, who had headlined the three previous Captain America films.

 In the United States and Canada, the film was released alongside Paddington in Peru and was projected to gross $80–94 million from 4,105 theaters in its four-day opening weekend.
 Tracking service Quorum reported early box office estimates for the film in mid-January 2025, projecting that it would earn $86–$95 million during its opening weekend and more than $100 million across the four-day weekend from Valentine's Day to Presidents' Day.
 This was similar to The Winter Soldiers $95 million opening weekend in 2014.
 Further tracking, reported later in January, similarly indicated an opening of at least $90 million.
 The film grossed $40 million on its opening day, including an estimated $12 million from Thursday previews.
 It debuted to $88.8 million, and a total of $100 million over the four-day frame, topping the box office.
 In its second weekend, it retained the top spot at the box office and grossed $28.2 million, a 68% drop that ranked as the third-worst for the MCU after The Marvels (−78%) and Ant-Man and the Wasp: Quantumania (−70%).
 The film made $14.9 million in its third weekend, remaining atop the box office, before being dethroned in its fourth by newcomer Mickey 17.
 Outside the United States and Canada, the film grossed $92.4 million from 52 overseas markets in its opening weekend.
 The top five international markets were China ($10.5 million), the UK ($8.5 million), Mexico ($6.6 million), Korea ($5.6 million), and France ($4.7 million).

-Feige attributed the film's low box office performance to the absence of fan-favorite Chris Evans.